How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 Choosing the Best Milk and Coffee Beans for Cappuccino

-Cappuccino is Italian, so do we need coffee beans or espresso with a strong Italian profile?
+A traditional cappuccino is Italian, so do we need coffee beans or espresso with a strong Italian profile?
 Yes and no.

 A manageable ratio of espresso to hot milk ensures that bold roasts really come through strongly – even when full-fat whole milk or sweet, plant-based alternatives work against them.

-However, as we’ve already noted, cappuccino is all about the balance between coffee notes and milk foam sweetness.
+However, as we’ve already noted, cappuccino is all about the balance between coffee notes and creamy milk foam sweetness.
 Again, this is different from latte macchiato, where we need stronger coffee accents to stand up to all that milk.

 What’s in your milk jug and the beans you choose will strongly influence your preparation.
 So, as you practice making cappuccino, consider the style of your milk and what the dominant notes of your roast are.
 If they work against each other, you should change one component.
 Either less milk and more coffee or more milk and less coffee.
 Once they have the perfect balance, you’re good to go.